Bachelor of Social Sciences (Honours) in Development Economics

 • Upon re-admission, grades earned in the course(s) in earlier semester by a student shall cease to exist and the student has to retake all the course works and examinations.

-• A student shall not be allowed re-admission in more than two semesters during the total time span (48 months) of the Bachelor of Economics (BEcon) in Development Economics programme.
-In any case, a student must complete BEcon degree within 6 (six) years.
+• A student shall not be allowed re-admission in more than two semesters during the total time span (48 months) of the Bachelor of Social Sciences (Honours) in Development Economics programme.
+In any case, a student must complete BSS degree within 6 (six) years.

 Drop Out

-• A student failing to earn the GPA for promotion from one semester to the next after taking re-admission in any semester shall be dropped out from the Bachelor of Economics (BEcon) in Development Economics programme.
+• A student failing to earn the GPA for promotion from one semester to the next after taking re-admission in any semester shall be dropped out from the Bachelor of Social Sciences (Honours) in Development Economics programme.

 • A student obtaining a ‘F’ grade in any course after taking re-admission or improvement examination(s) in any semester shall be considered dropped out from that semester.